tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 To understand how we determine which verse to sing next, we turn to the entry point, `song/0`, and its usage of `verse/1`.
 Looking at `verse/1` the current `number` is how we determine the verse to sing.
 In `song/0` we iterate through the verses starting with the high number (99) and ending with the low number (0).
 This means the next verse will be `number - 1`.

-Pattern matching is a powerful tool for grouping related functionality while still allowing for separate implementations.
-In our 99 Bottles solution, we have used it to surface the variations between song verses.
+As the name suggests, pattern matching has allowed us to easily identify common patterns in our solution.
+With a surface-level review of our solution, we have recognized how 99 Bottles is sungl, and the similarities and differences between verses.

 ## A caveat